What is the mini amount reqd to live a comfortable life (decent NOT overboard) for a month in Melbourne or Perth. Stay, food, etc.

 Hey, I was wondering if a Melbournian could tell me where they think the best place to have coffee is?

-Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. about 8 years ago
+Seven:am on Bay Street, Port Melbourne, or one of plenty of hidden gems tucked away in Degraves Street, just down and across from Flinders Street Station. over 9 years ago

 There's a swathe of Japanese and other Asian cuisine around Mt Gravatt, Underwood and Sunnybank.
-Definitely less formal - very casual! about 8 years ago
+Definitely less formal - very casual! over 9 years ago

 Cheap and cheerful is Madonna's in Port Melbourne.
 Beatiful Italian food!
 Otherwise, for more cafe-style lunch, check out Seven:am on Bay Street in Port Melbourne.
-Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! about 8 years ago
+Best coffee in the area, killer baked goods and they turn out a wicked club sandwich! over 9 years ago